phonglam3103/msani-readthedocs/docs/source/usage.rst

 .. code-block:: console

-    -n, --projectName           The account that will be charged by the SLURM cluster for running tasks (default: naiss2023-3-39)
+    -A, --projectName           The account that will be charged by the SLURM cluster for running tasks (default: naiss2023-3-39)
-    -l, --lines_per_job         Number of lines to process per job (default: 200) -t, --time                  Time limit in hours for each SLURM job (default: 96) --max_jobs                  Maximum number of jobs to run simultaneously (default: 500)
+    -l, --lines_per_job         Number of lines to process per job (default: 200) -t, --time                  Time limit in hours for each SLURM job (default: 96) -mj, --max_jobs             Maximum number of jobs to run simultaneously (default: 500)

 Usage
 =====